Canadian Confederation: British North America Acts

-Confederation was accomplished when the Queen gave royal assent to the British North America Act (BNA Act) on March 29, 1867, followed by a royal proclamation stating: "We do ordain, declare, and command that on and after the First day of July, One Thousand Eight Hundred and Sixty-seven, the Provinces of Canada, Nova Scotia, and New Brunswick, shall form and be One Dominion, under the name of Canada."
-That act, which united the Province of Canada with the colonies of New Brunswick and Nova Scotia, came into effect on July 1 that year.
-The act replaced the Act of Union 1840 which had unified Upper Canada and Lower Canada into the united Province of Canada.
-Separate provinces were re-established under their current names of Ontario and Quebec.
-July 1 is now celebrated as a public holiday, Canada Day, the country's official National Day.
+Confederation was accomplished when the Queen gave royal assent to the British North America Act (BNA Act) on March 29, 1867, followed by a royal proclamation stating, "we do ordain, declare, and command that, on and after the first day of July, one thousand eight hundred and sixty-seven, the provinces of Canada, Nova Scotia, and New Brunswick shall form and be One Dominion, under the name of Canada."
+The act replaced the Act of Union 1840, which had unified Upper Canada and Lower Canada into the united Province of Canada; separate provinces were established under their current names of Ontario and Quebec, respectively.
+July 1 is now celebrated as Canada Day, the country's official national day.

-The form of the country's government was influenced by the American republic to the south.
-Noting the flaws perceived in the American system, the Fathers of Confederation opted to retain a monarchical form of government.
-Macdonald, speaking in 1865 about the proposals for the upcoming Confederation of Canada, said:

-The form of government chosen is regarded as having created a federation that is a kingdom in its own right.
-Macdonald had spoken of "founding a great British monarchy" and wanted the newly created country to be called the "Kingdom of Canada".
-Although it had its monarch in London, the Colonial Office opposed as "premature" and "pretentious" the term "kingdom", as it was felt it might antagonize the United States.
-The term dominion was chosen to indicate Canada's status as a self-governing polity of the British Empire, the first time it was used in reference to a country.
+Confederation is regarded as the creation of a kingdom in its own right and to have "successfully reconciled the physical absence of a geographically distant monarch with a continuing and pervasive presence through the medium of formal representatives and the manner and forms of legal and conventional rules and behaviour associated with British parliamentary and monarchical governance".
+Macdonald had spoken of "founding a great British monarchy" and wanted the newly created country to be called the Kingdom of Canada.
+The Colonial Office opposed the term kingdom as "premature" and "pretentious" and felt it might antagonize the United States.
+The term dominion was chosen, instead, to indicate Canada's status as a self-governing polity of the British Empire, the first time it was used in reference to a country.
+When the British North America Act, 1867, was passed in the Parliament in Westminster, the Queen said to Macdonald, "I am very glad to see you on this mission [...]
+It is a very important measure and you have all exhibited so much loyalty."